COVID-19 Update: Museums at W&L Closed during Summer 2021

 Hours and Admission

-Lee Chapel and Museum is closed on Easter Sunday, noon on the Wednesday before Thanksgiving Day through the following Saturday, and December 24 - January 1.
+The University Chapel & Museum is closed on Easter Sunday, noon on the Wednesday before Thanksgiving Day through the following Saturday, and December 24 - January 1.
 Other closures are posted in advance on our website whenever possible.

 Tours are given throughout the day in the auditorium on a rolling basis.
 During our summer hours, the last tour will begin at 4:30 p.m.
 During our winter hours, the last tour will begin at 3:30 p.m.